 As well as feeling stylish, comfort is a major factor – it gives me confidence.
 In the past, I have learnt from my mistakes, by wearing an outfit I haven’t really thought through and wasn’t me.
 I like to be chic without being loud.
-Without doubt, everyone seems to up their game, style-wise, at this time of year.
+Without a doubt, everyone seems to up their game, style-wise, at this time of year.
 I’m not glitzy – though I will add a touch of shimmer, in a subtle way.

 Satin skirts have been a huge trend, this year.
 I picked up this cream one (below) from H&M. It’s such a surprisingly versatile update to my wardrobe.
 I was a little nervous about wearing satin, thinking it would show every lump and bump.
 But, it’s quite flattering.
 It isn’t lined but hangs well.
 The material is surprisingly thick though it does tend to crease easily but, for the price paid, I’m not complaining